Digital Certificates and Identity Binding

-A digital certificate binds a public key to an identity so systems can evaluate whether they should trust that key.
+Certificate that binds a public key to an identity so systems can decide whether to trust it.

 A digital certificate is a data object that binds a public key to an identity.
 In plain language, it helps a system decide whether a presented public key should be trusted as belonging to a specific server, service, user, or organization.